mehulagg/gitlab/doc/user/application_security/dast/index.md

 #### Edit a site profile

-> **Note:** If a site profile is linked to a security policy, a user will not have the ability to edit the profile from this page.
-Please look at the [Security Orchestration](../../project/clusters/protect/security_orchestration/index.md) section for more information

 To edit an existing site profile:

 1. From your project's home page, go to **Security & Compliance > Configuration**.